Robert V Kenyon, MS, PhD

 851 S. Morgan St, MC 152, Chicago, IL, 60607

 Dr. Kenyon received his B.S. degree in Electrical Engineering from the University of Rhode Island, in 1970, a M.S. degree in Bioengineering from the University of Illinois at Chicago, in 1972, and a Ph.D. in Physiological Optics from the University of California, Berkeley, in 1978.
 From 1978 to 1979 he was a post-doctoral fellow at the University of California, Berkeley.
 In 1979, he was hired as an assistant professor the Department in the Department of Aeronautics and Astronautics at the Massachusetts Institute of Technology, Cambridge.
 In 1985, he was promoted to Associate Professor of Aeronautics and Astronautics.
 In 1986, he accepted a position as Associate Professor of Electrical Engineering and Computer Science at the University of Illinois at Chicago.
 During the summer of 1995, he was a visiting assistant professor at Wright State University and a visiting research associate at Wright-Patterson's Human Research Laboratory.
 On July 1, 2001, the Department of Electrical Engineering and Computer Science was split into two newly created departments: the Department of Computer Science and the Department of Electrical and Computer Engineering.
 As an interdisciplinary scientist whose expertise spans many disciplines, Dr. Kenyon joined the Department of Computer Science to foster his work on human computer interaction.
 From 2000-2002 he was a visiting Associate Professor at the University of Washington, Seattle.
 In 2006, was a visiting Research Associate at the College de France, Laboratoire de Physiologie de la Perception et de l'Action, and Centre National de la Recherche Scientifique, working with Prof. Alain Berthoz.
+In 2015, was visiting Professor at the Massachusetts Institute of Technology working with Professor Laurence Young in the Aeronautic and Astronautics Department.

 Dr. Kenyon's expertise spans the areas of sensory-motor adaptation, effects of micro-gravity on vestibular development, visuo-motor control, virtual environments [flight/vehicle and near-visual-field simulation], computer graphics, Tele-immersion/networking and sensory/motor integration for navigation and wayfinding.
 The research thread that runs through all this work is to understand how humans and animals adapt to their changing environment.
 A change in environment maybe voluntary such as orbiting the earth in a space craft, adapting to the conditions of a virtual environment, or involuntary such as adapting to the consequences of a stroke, brain injury or the control of a prosthetic limb.
 In each case, the brain changes its behavior in some fashion that may or may not be helpful.
 This line of research endeavors to understand and document these changes and perhaps find better ways to improve adaptation.
 Since the area of adaptation is enormous, he has concentrated on three main sensory systems that form the most tractable adaptation processes and can be studied though behavior measures: vision, vestibular [balance], and haptics [force feedback].
 Dr. Kenyon has fused his computer science knowledge with this area to bring new technology and methods to help investigate this complex area of science.